Anti-CD19 Chimeric Antigen Receptor T Cells for Treatment of Relapsed or Refractory Non-Hodgkin Lymphoma

 Exclusion Criteria:

-1. Autologous transplant within 6 weeks of planned CAR-T cell infusion
+1. Autologous transplant within 6 weeks of planned CAR-T cell infusion.

-2. Recipient of prior CAR-T cell therapy targeting CD19 outside of this protocol
+2. Recipient of prior CAR-T cell therapy targeting CD19 outside of this protocol.

 3. Active other malignancy, other than non-melanoma skin cancer, carcinoma in situ (e.g., cervix, bladder, or breast).

-6. Subjects with uncontrolled intercurrent illness including, but not limited toongoing or active infection, symptomatic congestive heart failure, unstable anginapectoris, cardiac arrhythmia, pulmonary abnormalities or psychiatric illness/socialsituations that would limit compliance with study requirements.
+6. Participants with uncontrolled intercurrent illness including, but not limited toongoing or active infection, symptomatic congestive heart failure, unstable anginapectoris, cardiac arrhythmia, pulmonary abnormalities or psychiatric illness/socialsituations that would limit compliance with study requirements.

 7. Pregnant or breastfeeding women are excluded from this study because CAR-T celltherapy may be associated with the potential for teratogenic or abortifacienteffects.
 Because there is an unknown, but potential risk for adverse events innursing infants secondary to treatment of the mother with CAR-T cells, breastfeedingshould be discontinued.
 These potential risks may also apply to other agents used inthis study.
 NOTE: Women of childbearing potential must have a negative serum orurine pregnancy test.